madank4421/VSDBabySoC/README.md

 > [!NOTE]
 > The congestion specifically occurs at the OUT port of the DAC macro.

-Below is the congestion visualization:
+Below is the congestion visualization from the DRC window of OpenROAD GUI:

 ![image](images/1.png)